 Kroll’s expertise and knowledge to assess the effectiveness of your existing business continuity and disaster recovery plans allow us to highlight any weaknesses and recommend updates based on industry best practices.
 Our comprehensive process typically includes three phases:

-Phase 1 – Business Risk Analysis & Business Impact Analysis (BIA)
+Phase 1 – Business Risk Analysis and Business Impact Analysis (BIA)

 To develop comprehensive business continuity and disaster recovery plan for your organization, Kroll will come to understand your business and critical activities through a business risk analysis of the business groups and properties.
 This will include all elements collaboratively identified as: threats, assets and mitigation; business risks to assets such as: financial, customer, brand and reputation, operational, legal and regulatory.
 Our approach is in line with the following international standards: